isaksamsten/briljant/docs/tutorial.rst

 The most common matrix routines (e.g., BLAS level 1, 2 and 3) are
 provided by the ``org.briljantframework.array.api.ArrayRoutines`` class and the most common linear algebra routines are provided by the ``LinearAlgebraRoutines``.
-By default,
-``Arrays`` delegates to, for the current platform chose, implementation.
-However, the user can freely choose between implementation by constructing an instance of a ``ArrayBackend``.
-For
+By default, ``Arrays`` delegates to, for the current platform chose, implementation.
+However, the user can freely choose between implementation by getting an instance of a ``ArrayBackend``.
+For example:
-example:

 .. literalinclude:: code/array-backend.java
    :language: java